MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

    ![Select either the Web page or Web API connector](select-web-page-api.png)

    In most cases, you'll want to select the Web page connector.
 For security reasons, you'll need to use an [on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/) with this connector.
-The Web Page connector requires a gateway due to security-related concerns specific to how HTML pages are processed.
-This is not an issue with Web API connector, as it does not perform any HTML processing.
+The Web Page connector requires a gateway because of security-related concerns specific to how HTML pages are processed.
+This isn't an issue with Web API connector, as it doesn't do any HTML processing.

    In some cases, you might want to use a URL that points at either an API or a file stored on the web.
-In those scenarios, the Web API connector (or file-specific connectors) would allow you to move forward without an on-premises data gateway.
+In those scenarios, the Web API connector (or file-specific connectors) would allow you to move forward without using an on-premises data gateway.

-   Generally, the Web API connector is used to connect to REST APIs with more relaxed .
-This connector does not require an on-premises data gateway.

    Also note that if your URL points to a file, you should [use the specific file connector](#open-files-on-the-web) instead of the Web page connector.